$1,200,276Average Value$985Average Price per Sq Ft9Homes For Sale

 Stunning two-level Hamilton Cove Villa with an ocean view from every room!
 This 2BR/2BA villa offers approximately 1,660 sq. ft. of well-designed living space within the desirable Hamilton Cove gated community.
 The main level features a spacious entry with a storage closet, leading to a fully equipped kitchen with original tile, mahogany cabinetry, and a bar-height breakfast counter.
 A designated

-TRUST SALE-Charming cottage on private street.
-Adjacent property is also for sale.
+TRUST SALE-Charming single family cottage off Sunny Lane - not a thru street.
+Off of Beacon and steps to Vons market.
 This 2 bedroom with one bath has the old charm of Avalon.
 Cauffed ceilings, old style freezer/refridgertor area, formica counters and a small bath off it.
-This unit offers a lovely private small covered attached patio out back.
+This unit offers a lovely private small covered attached patio out back for your entertaining.
 Hillside and town views.
-Garage for OFF STREET parking for a golf cart and small
+Small

 Disclaimer: Certain information contained herein is derived from information provided by parties other than Homes.com.
 Our sources include: Accuweather, Public Records and Neustar.
 All information provided is deemed reliable, but is not guaranteed to be accurate and should be independently verified.